webpack-contrib/css-loader/README.md

 ##### `Scope`

-Using `local` value requires you to specify `:global` classes.
+- Using `local` value requires you to specify `:global` classes.
-Using `global` value requires you to specify `:local` classes.
+- Using `global` value requires you to specify `:local` classes.
-Using `pure` value requires selectors must contain at least one local class or id.
+- Using `pure` value requires selectors must contain at least one local class or ID.

-You can find more information [here](https://github.com/css-modules/css-modules).
+You can find more information on scoping module [here](https://github.com/css-modules/css-modules).

-Styles can be locally scoped to avoid globally scoping styles.
+With CSS Modules, styles are scoped locally, preventing conflicts with global styles.

-The syntax `:local(.className)` can be used to declare `className` in the local scope.
+Use `:local(.className)` to declare a `className` in the local scope.
 The local identifiers are exported by the module.

-With `:local` (without brackets) local mode can be switched on for this selector.
+- With `:local` (without parentheses) local mode can be switched `on` for this selector.
-The `:global(.className)` notation can be used to declare an explicit global selector.
+- The `:global(.className)` notation can be used to declare an explicit global selector.
-With `:global` (without brackets) global mode can be switched on for this selector.
+- With `:global` (without parentheses) global mode can be switched `on` for this selector.

-The loader replaces local selectors with unique identifiers.
+The loader replaces local selectors with unique, scoped identifiers.
 The chosen unique identifiers are exported by the module.

 ```css
 :local(.className) {